Appearance

 "Unable to locate credentials"

-Solution: Ensure R2_ACCESS_KEY_ID and R2_SECRET_ACCESS_KEY are set in .env.local"NoSuchBucket"
+Solution: Ensure R2_ACCESS_KEY_ID and R2_SECRET_ACCESS_KEY are set (`.env.local`, Compose env file, or Portainer stack)."NoSuchBucket"

 Solution: Verify R2_BUCKET_NAME exists and API token has access"SignatureDoesNotMatch"